 Services rendered only for cosmetic reasons are not covered by the Health Insurance Plan.
 Doctors must therefore determine whether a requested service is or is not medically necessary.

-- an abdominal lipectomy (surgery to remove fatty tissue and surplus skin from the lower abdomen);
+- lipectomy (surgery to remove fatty tissue and surplus skin)

-- a blepharoplasty (excision of any excess eyelid tissue);
+- blepharoplasty (excision of any excess eyelid tissue)

 Consult your doctor to find out whether the desired service is covered by the Health Insurance Plan since authorization from the Régie must be obtained before providing the service.

 The Health Insurance Plan covers a wide range of essential medical services.
-However, in exceptional cases, some services may not be available in Québec.
-In such cases, and as a last resort, it is possible to request the Régie's authorization to receive healthcare outside Québec.
+However, in exceptional cases, some services may not be offered in Québec.
+In such cases, your doctor can request the Régie's authorization to receive healthcare outside Québec.

 How to proceed

-- a written request signed by 2 Québec medical specialists having recognized expertise concerning the disease from which the insured person suffers and attesting that the services required are not available in Québec;
+- a written request signed by 2 Québec medical specialists having recognized expertise in the disease from which you suffer and attesting that the services required are not available in Québec

 The Régie's decision